cellularmitosis/logs/20180314-ambient/README.md

 The first chart is the first 5000 data points (roughly the first half hour), and the second chart represents over 12 hours of data.

+edit: not 100% sure what the PID constants were.  according to git they were likely:
+- kp: 500
+- ki: 30
+- kd: 0

 ![](run4-1521470249/chart.png)